modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 The working group decides when to enter this stage, and must provide the 3 reviews.
 The MAP-leader will announce the date for the actual vote when entering this stage and it must start no sooner than 2 weeks after entering this stage, and the voting must last at least 4 weeks.
-No actual development on the MCP during this stage.
+No actual development on the MCP takes place during this stage.
 Typos and similar trivial changes can still be corrected during this stage – other issues can be noted and handled after the MCP is potentially accepted.
 1. Accepted.